-The services and supplies budget totals \$21 million, a reduction of \$6 million from the prior year and net reduction of \$1 million, after adjusting for IGT.
-Changes compared to FY 2015/16 include:

-A reduction of approximately \$2 million as a result of one-time expenditures completed in FY 2015/16, including the purchase of P25 compliant radios, major helicopter maintenance, and the District's share of a new Computer Aided Dispatch (CAD) system • Offset by increased costs for new software applications for Operations and Fleet, election services, vehicle maintenance services, employee physicals and fitness equipment, and various other expenses.
+The services and supplies budget totals \$21 million, a reduction of \$4 million from the prior year, primarily as a result of the IGT transfer no longer being budgeted as a General Fund expense.
+Additionally, reductions of approximately \$2 million as a result of one-time expenditures completed in FY 2015/16 were offset by increased costs for new software programs for Operations and Fleet, election services, vehicle maintenance services, employee physicals and fitness equipment, insurance premiums and various other expenses.